-Cost of revenues increased \$4.8 million, or 40% to \$17.0 million during the year ended December 31, 2022, as compared to \$12.2 million during the year ended December 31, 2021.
-The increase was primarily attributable to a \$4.4 million increase in MDS costs to service the growth in clinicians in service during 2022.
-In addition, third-party hosting costs increased by \$0.5 million due to increased usage from growth of clinicians.
-During 2022, our exposure to US-serviced clinicians increased, which lowered our gross margins as US-serviced clinicians have our highest cost of revenue due to US labor costs.
-Operating efficiencies in our MDS operations, cloud hosting, and customer support partially offset this higher US-serviced clinician exposure and our gross margin was 45.1% during the year ended December 31, 2022, which was unchanged from the 45.1% during the year ended December 31, 2021.
+Cost of revenues increased \$6.4 million, or 37%, to \$23.3 million during the year ended December 31, 2023, as compared to \$17.0 million during the year ended December 31, 2022.
+The increase was primarily attributable to a \$5.9 million increase in MDS costs to service the growth in clinicians in service during 2023.
+In addition, third-party hosting costs increased by \$0.3 million due to increased usage from growth of clinicians.
+Hardware costs increased by \$0.2 million due to the growth of clinicians.
+During 2023, operating efficiencies in our MDS operations, in addition to decreasing the number of US-serviced clinicians, drove our improved gross margin of 48% during the year ended December 31, 2023, versus 45% during the year ended December 31, 2022.